Ch. 17. Diplomas

 17.3.5 The profile description

 The <profileDesc> is an optional part of the header, but we strongly recommend that the language(s) used in the source are listed here within the element <langUsage>.
-This element contains one or more <language> elements with a @ident attribute each.
-The value of @ident should be a three-letter code, where possible based on the international standard ISO 639-2.
+This element contains one or more <language> elements with an @ident attribute each.
+The value of @ident should be a three-letter code, based on the international standard ISO 639-2.

 A <profileDesc> may look like this: